spalmurray/wordle-bot/README.md

 # wordle-bot
 A Discord bot to track you and your friends' Wordle scores, so you can see who's the best!
+To submit a score to wordle-bot, just paste the Wordle score share in a Discord server that wordle-bot is a member of, as shown in the demo photo below.

 To add the bot to your Discord server, click [here](https://discord.com/api/oauth2/authorize?client_id=933891782373158943&permissions=67584&scope=bot)!